A measure of evidence based on the likelihood-ratio statistics: Application to the Hardy-Weinberg Equilibrium

 \section{Application to the Hardy-Weinberg Equilibrium}

-In this section we apply the above results to analyze genotype frequencies in a population.
-When the genotype frequencies of a given population remain constant from generation to generation, it is said that the population is under the Hardy-Weinberg equilibrium.
-In this section, we investigate three situations, namely: 1) the population is under the Hardy Weinberg equilibrium; 2) the population is undergoing a regular system of `inbreeding' (when relatives produce offspring); and 3) the population is undergoing a regular system of `outbreeding' (when very genetically different individuals produce offspring).
-These situations will be formalized mathematically in the sequel.
+In this section, we apply the above results to analyze genotype frequencies in a population.
+We investigate three scenarios, namely: 1) the population is under the Hardy Weinberg equilibrium; 2) the population is undergoing a regular system of `inbreeding' (when relatives produce offspring); and 3) the population is undergoing a regular system of `outbreeding' (when very genetically different individuals produce offspring).
+These scenarios are formalized mathematically in terms of sets the sequel.